 First to hit freedmen hard was land first given to them but then taken away.
 The most well-known was issued by Major General William Sherman January 16, 1865 promising thousands of freedmen 40-acres of land by "Special Field Order 15."
 In July 1866, all confiscated lands from whites were returned to their original owners by an act of Congress.
 Freemen could stay and work the land, but most left.

 In 1883, the Supreme Court ruled that the Civil Rights Act of 1875 was unconstitutional and not authorized by the 13th or 14th Amendments of the Constitution, and in 1896, the Supreme Court further promulgated the “separate but equal doctrine” in Plessy v.
 Ferguson, thereby sanctioning a profusion of unabashedly discriminatory Jim Crow laws and effectively demolishing the foundations of the post-Civil War Reconstruction Era.
 However, freedmen were able to move freely, and six million fled the South while many stayed behind to experience mostly bad outcomes.

 April 26, 2018 - The National Memorial for Peace and Justice.
 In the background columns hang down from the ceiling with the names of freemen hanged.

-The outcome of those who stayed behind was finally documented in 2018 with the opening of a six-acre site in Montgomery, Alabama, dedicated to the lynching of more than 4,400 freedmen between 1877 and 1950 in a decades-long campaign of racial terror in the eleven deep southern states.
+The outcome of those who stayed behind was finally documented in 2018 with the opening of a six-acre site in Montgomery, Alabama, dedicated to the lynching of more than 4,000 freedmen between 1877 and 1950, according to the Equal Justice Iniative's "Lynching in America" project, in a decades-long campaign of racial terror in the eleven deep southern states.
 The memorial site provides a sacred space for truth-telling and reflection about racial terrorism and its legacy.
 In the building a metal plate reads:

 FOR THE HANGED AND BEATEN, SHOT, DROWNED, AND BURIED